astropy/astropy-tutorials/CONTRIBUTING.md

 don't want them in the astropy/astropy-tutorials git repository, as that will drastically slow down cloning the repository.
 Instead, we encourage use of the `astropy.utils.download_files` function, and will host data files on the http://data.astropy.org server.
-To make this easy, use the following procedure when you have large data files.
+To do this, use the following procedure:

-* When writing your tutorial, just include the files in your tutorial's directory (e.g., ``tutorials/My-tutorial-name/mydatafile.fits``).
+* When writing your tutorial, include the files in your tutorial's directory (e.g., ``tutorials/My-tutorial-name/mydatafile.fits``).
 Those who are reviewing your tutorial will have to download them, but they would need them anyway, so it's ok. _IMPORTANT_: when you add or modify data files, make